If you're displaying a list of data, you likely want to bind the Chat

 , you may want to perform some action every time data

-method of the adapter:
+method from the adapter:

 @Override